 - Drop tablespoon sized balls of dough onto a cookie sheet lined with parchment paper or a baking mat.

 - Bake cookies for 8-10 minutes until slightly browned.

 - Cool for 3-5 minutes on the baking sheet, then transfer cookie to a cooling rack.

-Breakfast cookies are really great sources of fiber.
-Many people don’t get enough fiber, especially now with the popularity of gluten free and grain free diets.
+This Peanut Butter Oatmeal Breakfast cookie is really great sources of fiber.
+Many people don't get enough fiber, especially now with the popularity of gluten free and grain free diets.
 Fiber is essential to our gut health.
 Fiber helps to naturally remove waste from our body.
 High fiber diets have been shown to lower cholesterol levels (cholesterol gets removed from the body along with fiber), improves blood sugar levels (delays the absorptions of sugar), decreases the risk of some cancers (colon), and helps us feel fuller longer.

 I recommend pairing breakfast cookies with a serving of milk or yogurt and of course fresh fruit!
 Tell me, have you ever enjoyed a cookie for breakfast?

 Kelly // The Pretty Bee: Allergy Friendly Eats says